JuliaDocs/Documenter.jl/docs/src/lib/remote-links.md

 # Remote repository links

-Documenter, if set up appropriately, can automatically generate various links to publicly hosted Git repositories (e.g. hosted on GitHub).
+Documenter, if set up appropriately, can automatically generate links to publicly hosted Git repositories (such as source and edit links to e.g. repositories hosted on GitHub).
-Most often this is necessary for linking back to the package repository or the project source code.
+Usually this is for linking back to the main package repository or the project source code.

 The [`Remotes` API](@ref remotes-api) is used to specify remote repositories and generate the URLs.
 It is also designed to be extended, to support additional Git repository hosting services.